Acquisition (Star Trek: Enterprise): Reception

 "Acquisition" originally aired on UPN on March 27, 2002.
 According to Nielsen ratings, it received a 5.2/6% share, meaning that it was seen by 5.2 percent of all households, and 6 percent of all households watching television at the time of the broadcast.
 It had an average of 5.45 million viewers.

 Herc, in his review for Ain't It Cool News, compared to the Die Hard inspired episode of Alias entitled "The Box".
 He thought that the Enterprise episode wasn't as good and suggested it might have been a filler episode.
-He gave it a rating of 2.5 out of 5, saying "one continues to get the impression that the Trek writers find the Ferengi a lot funnier than the audience does."
+He gave it a rating of 2.5 out of five, saying "one continues to get the impression that the Trek writers find the Ferengi a lot funnier than the audience does."
 Alasdair Wilkins, at The A.V.
-Club described the episode as "Star Trek comfort food", but also that it demonstrated "a show unable to carve out its own identity, content to rehash old stories when the show's very premise demands new storytelling".
-He also said that it was a "blatant example" of Enterprise repeating the story mechanics of previous seasons.
+Club described the episode as "Star Trek comfort food", but also that it demonstrated "a show unable to carve out its own identity, content to rehash old stories when the show's very premise demands new storytelling" but concedes that "what the episode loses in originality it does somewhat regain in execution".
 Chaz Lipp at The Morton Report called "Acquisition" a "goofy" episode, and one of several which were "weak and uninspired".
-In his 2022 rewatch Keith DeCandido of Tor.com gave it 1 out of 10, and wrote "To call this episode a trash fire is being incredibly mean and unfair to hot flaming garbage."
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it one out of ten, and wrote: "To call this episode a trash fire is being incredibly mean and unfair to hot flaming garbage."
 He said that the episode, in common with other bad Ferengi episodes, fails to take the concept seriously and instead goes for "what will get the most cheap laughs rather than what will make a good story".
 Furthermore, while acknowledging that Star Trek would break continuity and that it was worth it for the right story, he did not think it was justified for a dumb comedy episode.
 One of the few things he liked about the episode was the "nuanced" performance of Combs as Krem, calling it better than the episode deserved.
-In his season 1 overview he reiterated that the low rating, joint lowest with Dear Doctor, was "well-deserved".
+In his Season 1 overview, he reiterated that the low rating, joint lowest with "Dear Doctor", was "well-deserved".

 In 2014, The A.V.
 Club noted this as one of the top ten representative episodes of this series.
 They noted how the show struggled to harness the existing canon, yet also stay within supposed limitations of a prequel, which was represented in the episode.
 For example, at this time the Federation was not supposed to have any knowledge of the Ferengi, but they still made an episode with them and got around this issue by having the NX-01 crew never discover who these aliens were.
 Despite this, they found the episode "fun to watch" praising the humour and acting of the episode.